WtC #MADEONMOTT RESIDENCY

 -

 A community panel will evaluate each applicant based on a comprehensive evaluation of their business plan, history, and financials.
-Applicants will also be asked to participate in a live, final interview to assess the best fit for our incubator program.
+Applicants will also be asked to participate in a final interview to assess the best fit for our incubator program.

 -